ZehMatt/7dtd-WalkerSim2/Docs/index.md

 So if that same zombie comes back later, it will still be hurt if you damaged it before.

+## When Do Zombies Respawn?

+Zombies will only truly respawn if they are killed.

+## Where Do Zombies Respawn?

+Where zombies respawn in the simulation depends on the configuration, see [AgentRespawnPosition](configuring/configuration/base.md#agentrrespawnposition).

+## Will I have to keep the Editor running?

+No. The Editor is a tool to help create a configuration and export it to the xml.

 ## Does This Change Animals?

 No. Animals work exactly the same as in the normal game.

 ## What About Blood Moon?

 You can choose in the settings.
-By default, the mod stops during Blood Moon nights so the normal Blood Moon zombies work as usual.
+By default, the mod stops during Blood Moon nights so the normal Blood Moon zombies work as usual, see [PauseDuringBloodmoon](configuring/configuration/base.html#pauseduringbloodmoon)